You can find the MHS Course Guide here

 Final: Exam

 The purpose of this course is to offer students an opportunity for enriched studies.
 Students will complete a number of individual projects and prepare presentations in addition to the work of the core curriculum.
-Composition is at an advanced level and independent research is required.
-Emphasis is on excellence of thought and expression.
 The course is designed to build knowledge, enhance comprehension skills, develop abstract thought processes, and hone critical-thinking skills.
-A special focus is placed on classical Greek literature.
+Students will be required to do extensive independent reading and writing.

 Credit: 1 Grade: 9